Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability: -structures and the bundle of Weyl structures

 and so $TM$ inherits an almost quaternionic structure from the canonical linear quaternionic structures on $\g_-\cong [\E\Hh]$ and $\p_+\cong [\E\Hh]^*$.
 In fact, as follows from \cite[\homogthem]{CGWPartI} this is an invariant quaternionic structure, since the covering $\tilde{M}\to M$ is a quaternionic symplectomorphism. \end{proof}

-Next we shall show that by starting with a general almost quaternionic manifold $(N, Q)$, instead of the flat model $\Hn {\sf P}^n$, we can generalize the above result by providing a universal construction within the category of non-integrable $\SO^*(2n)\Sp(1)$-structures.
+Next we shall generalize the above result by providing a universal construction within the category of non-integrable $\SO^*(2n)\Sp(1)$-structures.
+This lets us work with a general almost quaternionic manifold $(N, Q)$, instead of the flat model $\Hn {\sf P}^n$.
 For this goal it is useful to construct the Cartan connection from local data first, i.e., a (local) quaternionic co-frame

 So, let us assign to $(N, Q)$ the Cartan bundle $\mathcal{G}\rightarrow N$ together with a normal Cartan connection.
 Note that locally, a choice of a co-frame $\nu$ as above provides the local trivialization